Aye1/RPG-Village-Builder/README.md

 * The task management is done with [Asana](https://app.asana.com/).

 ### Procedural generation
-* Rooms are picked randomly, creating a whole new world at each game.
+* Rooms are picked randomly, according to the current level configuration, creating a whole new world at each game.
 * Enemies belong to differents pools.
 When creating a room, enemies are randomly picked into a particular pool.

 ###Graphism